Nexmo/nexmo-developer/_documentation/concepts/guides/webhooks.md

 > Beware that each time you start up the Ngrok tunnel, you're likely to get a new URL so don't forget to update the webhooks configuration accordingly!
 Paid Ngrok accounts can reserve tunnel names and choose which one to use when they start up, so you can avoid having to reconfigure your webhooks.

 **Cool bonus feature of Ngrok:** in addition to the tunnel URL displayed in the command output, you will also see a URL for the "Web Interface".
-The web interface offers an excellent way of examining the details of all the requests received by the tunnel and the responses returned, and is therefore a very useful debugging tool.
+The web interface offers an excellent way of examining the details of all the requests received by the tunnel and the responses returned and is, therefore, a very useful debugging tool.
 You can also use the "Replay" button to repeat a request rather than having to send yourself lots of text messages or continuously reproduce whatever event your webhook code is responding to.
 These features make testing your application's response to webhooks much more convenient.

 ## Configuring your firewall